 The Company has a hub and spoke business model.
-The Company is typically engaged by retailers and wholesalers ("Hubs" "Hubs"), which in turn require their suppliers ("Spokes") to utilize the Company's services.
+The Company is typically engaged by retailers and wholesalers ("Hubs"), which in turn require their suppliers ("Spokes") to utilize the Company's services.

-On December 21, 2023, the Company effected a change of its corporate name from Park City Group, Inc. to ReposiTrak, Inc. The Company is incorporated in the State of Nevada and has three two principal subsidiaries: PC Group, Inc., a Utah corporation (98.76% owned) ("PCG Utah"); and Park City Group, Inc., a Delaware corporation (100% owned) ("PCG Delaware"); and ReposiTrak (100% owned) (PCG together with PCG Utah, PCG Delaware, and ReposiTrak are, collectively, the "Subsidiaries").
+On December 21, 2023, the Company effected a change of its corporate name from Park City Group, Inc. to ReposiTrak, Inc. The Company is incorporated in the State of Nevada and has two principal subsidiaries: PC Group, Inc., a Utah corporation (98.76% owned) ("PCG Utah") and Park City Group, Inc., a Delaware corporation (100% owned) ("PCG Delaware" and together with PCG Utah, the "Subsidiaries").
 All intercompany transactions and balances have been eliminated in the Company's consolidated financial statements, which contain the operating results of the operations.
 The Company has no business operations separate from the operations conducted through its Subsidiaries.